-Why Are Gaming Laptops So Expensive?
+Why Are Gaming Laptops So Expensive

 Gaming laptops are great for someone who needs the portability of a regular laptop but the power of a gaming system.
 However, as widely known, gaming accessories and components such as pre-built PCs or laptops can cost a lot of money, depending on the specifications.
 But why are gaming laptops so expensive?